artze/code_journal/journal/posts/Shell_Parameter_Expansion.md

 The most basic form of parameter expansion is `${parameter}` where the value of the `parameter` is substituted in place.

-There are operators that can be used with shell parameter expansion that offers certain features:
+There are operators that can be used with shell parameter expansion that offers certain features.

+## Expansion Based on Parameter Value

 ```bash
 ${parameter:-word}